 If TASC determines that a special exam centre cannot go ahead the student will be eligible to receive Derived Exam Ratings for that exam.

-If schools have any questions about the requirements and applications for special exam centres, contact TASC using a ‘special exam centre’ TRACS task.
+If schools have any questions about the requirements or application process, they should contact TASC using this task.
 Students can also contact us for more information.

 Further information about the associated costs of applying for a special exam centre, can be found on the Services and Commitments – Fees page.